-- 1. all unallocated options under the Stock Option Plan be and are hereby approved; and - 2. the Corporation have the ability to continue granting options under the Stock Option Plan until June 29, 2019, which is the date that is three (3) years from the date of the shareholder meeting at which shareholder approval is being sought; - 3. any director or officer of the Corporation be and is hereby authorized to do such things and to sign, execute and deliver all documents that such director and officer may, in their discretion, determined to be necessary in order to give full effect to the intent and purpose of this resolution.
+- 1. the registered office of the Corporation is hereby changed from 350 Bay Street, Suite 700, Toronto, Ontario M5H 2S6 to 1106 Dearness Drive, Unit #4, London, Ontario N6F 1N9; and - 2. any director or officer of the Corporation be and is hereby authorized to take all actions and to sign, execute and deliver all documents that such director and officer may, in their discretion, determine to be necessary in order to give full effect to the intent and purpose of this resolution.